zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - That’s the way it is now: You can’t find the heart of anything to stick the knife.

+##### Elwyn Brooks White

+- I get up every morning determined to both change the world and have one hell of a good time.
+Sometimes this makes planning my day difficult.

 ##### Feng Chen Wang